linux-system-roles/logging/README.md

 - `input_log_path`: File name to be read by the imfile plugin.
 The value should be full path.
 Wildcard '\*' is allowed in the path.
 Default to `/var/log/containers/*.log`.
 `facility`: Facility to filter the inputs from the files.
 `severity`: Severity to filter the inputs from the files.
+`startmsg_regex`: The regular expression that matches the start part of a message.
+`endmsg_regex`: The regular expression that matches the last part of a message.

 #### ovirt type